code-423n4/2022-08-frax/README.md

 - This contract contains view functions for previewing interest accrued and updating exchange rate
 - Can be helpful for predicting the effects of your transaction prior to execution

+## interfaces/*

+- Interfaces provided for reference but are not included in audit